An introduction to computer audio

 You have your music on your PC but you also want it on a portable.

-Often people do so by maintaining 2 libraries say one in lossless e.g. FLAC and a copy in MP3 for the portable.
+Often people do so by maintaining two libraries say one in lossless e.g. FLAC and a copy in MP3 for the portable.

 You better look for a media player supporting transcoding.

-Regardless of the format of the audio, when you connect a media player, all audio is converted on the fly to a format supported by the portable.
+Transcoding is converting on the fly to a format supported by the portable.

 Transcoding relieves you of the burden to maintain duplicate libraries.

-Your audio collection probably won’t fit on your portable so the sync will fail.
+Your audio collection probably won’t fit on your portable.

 The trick is to make a play list and use this for the synchronization.